 As a bonus, baking soda has been found to neutralize bacterial acids and other components that cause bad breath.
 It could help keep your mouth fresh for up to three hours after you brush [source: Domke].
 Not too shabby for something you found just lying around your kitchen.

-For more information on the potential benefits of baking soda, follow the links on the next page.
+For more information on the potential benefits of baking soda, follow the links below.